solliancenet/microsoft-leveraging-azure-digital-twins-supply-chain/Whiteboard design session/WDS trainer guide - Leveraging Azure Digital Twins in a supply chain.md

 1. How do you suggest keeping the environment model up-to-date with the real world state?

-    To keep the live execution environment of Azure Digital Twins up to date with the real world, you can use IoT Hub to connect your solution to IoT and IoT Edge devices.
-These hub-managed devices are represented as part of your twin graph, and provide the data that drives your model.
+    To keep the live execution environment of Azure Digital Twins up to date with the real world, you can use IoT Hub and an Azure Function to connect your solution to IoT and IoT Edge devices.
+These hub-managed devices are represented as part of your twin graph and provide the data that drives your model.
 You can also update Azure Digital Twins from other data sources that are able to use REST APIs (and SDKs) or with connectors to other services like Logic Apps.

 *Business logic implementation*